National Robotics League and Combat Bots

 combat robotics program

-At this time, our combat bot program is primary focus on:
+At this time, our combat bot program is primarily focused on:

 The National Robotics League - a high school combat bot league in the 15 lb weight class.
 Our participation in NRL typically spans Oct through May, depending on the Regional events the team chooses to attend.

 About the national robotics league